BilkentCompGen/lcpan/README.md

 ./lcp_vg -f genome.fasta -v variations.vcf -r output.rgfa -l 4
 ```

-This command constructs a variation graph for the input FASTA and VCF files, applying LCP parsing at level 4, and saves the result to `output.rgfa`.
+This command constructs a variation graph for the input FASTA and VCF files, applying LCP parsing at level 4, and saves the result to `output.rgfa` and `output.rgfa.0` files.
+Then, you need to append content of `output.rgfa.0` file into `output.rgfa` file.

 ## Licence